migrateshop/alibaba-clone/README.md

 * **Commission and Payouts:** As you are a vendor then you can earn through the product sales commissions.
 Earnings of the vendor's commissions will be paid by the website admin weekly or monthly.

-* **Multiple Payment Methods:** It's the WooCommerce based theme.
+* **Multiple Payment Methods:** It's the WooCommerce-based theme.
 So have default payment gateways like COD, Bank, and Check.

 * **Membership:** In our script have various membership plans.
 The membership plans are managed by the admin panel.
 So they can set prices and plan to experience in days.